zlogic/mendix-docs/content/en/docs/appstore/platform-supported-content/modules/genai/pg-vector-knowledge-base/vector-database-setup.md

 ## Managing a PostgreSQL Database with Microsoft Azure {#azure-database}

-A PostgreSQL database in Microsoft includes the required `pgvector` extension (called *vector*) already installed.
+A PostgreSQL database in Microsoft includes the required `pgvector` extension (called *vector*) pre-installed.
 The steps below describe how to enable its use.
 When you connect using the [PgVector Knowledge Base](https://marketplace.mendix.com/link/component/225063) module, this extension activates automatically allowing the database to function as a vector database for knowledge bases.

 ### Creating a PostgreSQL Database with Microsoft Azure {#azure-database-create}